 Want to be happy?
-You’ll need to eat more fruit and vegetables then
+You’ll need to eat more fruits and vegetables then

-A new large-scale study suggests that eating a diet rich in fruit and vegetables can boost your happiness as well as your health.
+A new large-scale study suggests that eating a diet rich in fruits and vegetables can boost your happiness as well as your health.

 The team believes that the findings could be used by health professionals to persuade people to increase their intake of fruits and vegetables, helping to improve the typically unhealthy Western diet and particularly important with the current rising levels of obesity and the associated health risks.